 6 Tips on How to Conquer Fear of Open Water Swimming

 Extreme fear of water is one of the commonest ones out there.
 So, people who have this sort of fear should know that they are not alone.
-Several studies have shown that little over 14 million people worldwide don’t feel comfortable in the water.
+Several studies have shown that a little over 14 million people worldwide don’t feel comfortable in the water.
 However, staying out of the water means you will miss a valuable experience.

 1.)
 Understand Your Fear